rchurchley/sfuthesis/README.md

 thesis-template
 ===============

 You’re a graduate student preparing to write your thesis or dissertation.
 Where should you start?
-The goal of this project --- a LaTeX class and an example template --- is to be a reasonable answer to that question.
-The `uvicthesis` class does most of the work of your thesis conform to the University of Victoria's style requirements.
+This project—a LaTeX class and an example template—is a reasonable place to begin.
+The `uvicthesis` class does most of the work towards making your thesis conform to the University of Victoria's style requirements.
 If for some reason you *don't* go to UVic, the clean source code should make it easy to tweak to your specific needs.

 Installation
 ------------